ibm-cloud-docs/vpc/bs_snapshots_view.md

 ```
 {: codeblock}

-[New]{: tag-new} You can also filter the collection to snapshot consistency groups with the `backup_policy_job.id` property.
+You can also filter the collection to snapshot consistency groups with the `backup_policy_job.id` property.
 See the following example.

 ```terraform
 data "ibm_is_snapshot_consistency_groups" "example 3" {